starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 #### description <!-- omit from toc -->
 Calculate and update the current block rewards for the for the given `staker_address`.
 Send pool rewards to the pools.
-Distribute rewards only if `disable_rewards` is False.
+Distribute rewards only if `disable_rewards` is False and V3 rewards already started.
 #### emits <!-- omit from toc -->
 1. [Staker Rewards Updated](#staker-rewards-updated)
 2. [Rewards Supplied To Delegation Pool](#rewards-supplied-to-delegation-pool)